 The Law for Credit Repair Specialists

-The credit repair specialist may be subject to the Credit Reporting Organizations Act––a law that prevents credit repair companies from taking advantage of consumers.
+The credit repair specialist may be subject to the Credit Reporting Organizations Act (a law that prevents credit repair companies from taking advantage of consumers).
+As well, they may be subject to the Telemarketing Sales Rule as well.

 They should make sure you’re aware of your rights to dispute information on your own for free.
-Credit repair specialist should give you a three day waiting period in which you’re allowed to cancel your contract.
+Credit repair specialists should give you a three-day waiting period during which you’re allowed to cancel your contract.
 They also should not ask you to waive any rights.

 What Do Credit Repair Specialists Do